8agus/codecademy_cs104_project_cpu_similator/README.md

     dictonary is printed to similate information has been loaded to Memory register

     [else] statement is printed "Memory before halt: " with information contained in dictionary 'memo_reg'.
-The dictionary is then cleared using and statement printed "Memory after HALT: " with empty dictionary to symbolize clearing of memory.
+The dictionary is then cleared using and statement printed "Memory after HALT: " as console output to the user documenting clearing of memory.

   #### * addi()